TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 the reduced set of content elements supported by the former, rather than using the theme's rich selection of :ref:`custom content elements <rest-reference>`.

-Of course, you can also use a README.md instead of a README.rst file if you prefer its syntax.
+Of course, you can also use a :file:`README.md` instead of a :file:`README.rst` file if you prefer its syntax.

 .. code-block:: none